Comparing Jay-Z’s ‘Magna Carta Holy Grail’ to Kanye’s ‘Yeezus’ Makes Me Think of Cole Porter

 As they say, you never get a second chance to make a first impression.
 So Kanye West partnered immediately with Daft Punk, who is having an amazing year, to create some of the key rhythms and soundscapes for the album.
 The result is an album that is sonically rich, rhythmically interesting, and harmonically varied.

-I have always respected Kanye West for his music, not been impressed with his rapping/singing, and not thought much of him as a person.
-For my review of his last album ‘My Beautiful Dark Twisted Fantasy’ I said: “Here is my quick take: this record is filled with interesting music that is utterly ruined whenever Kanye West opens his mouth, and even worse when he attempts what he tries to pass off as ‘singing’.”
+For my review of his last album ‘My Beautiful Dark Twisted Fantasy,’ I said, “Here is my quick take: this record is filled with interesting music that is utterly ruined whenever Kanye West opens his mouth, and even worse when he attempts what he tries to pass off as ‘singing’.”

-To me that was very telling – Kanye didn’t just make a great rap album, he enlisted Daft Punk and wrapped his own musical stylings around an electronica-heavy sensibility.
+To me, that was very telling – Kanye didn’t just make a great rap album; he enlisted Daft Punk and wrapped his own musical stylings around an electronica-heavy sensibility.
 The result is a cross-over effort that will challenge listeners of multiple genres.

-My Favorite Song: “On Sight” – starting with a ferocious hard-sync synth and dropping into a syncopated electronica beat before Kanye starts rapping with an edge and sense of urgency, you immediately know this is music that demands you to listen.
 The heavy resonance filters grate on the ears and the offset rhythmic placement of notes refuses to allow you to relax.
-The break in the middle of the song is interesting, but it is how the main them smashes back in that really sets the stage for how the remainder of the album will proceed.
+The break in the middle of the song is interesting, but it is how the main theme smashes back in that really sets the stage for how the remainder of the album will proceed.
 And at times Kanye seems to be fighting with the synth rhythms, and it is glorious.

-Would I recommend?: Absolutely!
+Would I recommend it?
+Absolutely!
 As someone who mostly loves jazz and other highly improvised music, I was attracted to rap in the 80s and early 90s.
 But I have found most rap since the mid-90s harmonically thin and generic, so having an album with music that actually warrants multiple listens earned this a spot on multiple of my electronic devices.
-Are there clunkers?
-Sure – I could have done with a bit less misogyny in a few songs, but overall this is an amazingly strong album.
-Just like when Kendrick Lamar released his album in late 2012 – you can go ahead and hand this the ‘best rap album of 2013’ trophy now … no one else will touch it.

 Here is Kanye performing ‘Black Skinhead’ on SNL: